grafana/grafana/docs/sources/image-rendering/_index.md

 To install the plugin, refer to the [Grafana Image Renderer Installation instructions](https://grafana.com/grafana/plugins/grafana-image-renderer#installation).

-c
+## Configuration

 The Grafana Image Renderer plugin has a number of configuration options that are used in plugin or remote rendering modes.

 In plugin mode, you can specify them directly in the [Grafana configuration file]({{< relref "../administration/configuration/#plugin.grafana-image-renderer" >}}).

-In remote rendering mode, you can specify them in a `.json` configuration file or, for some of them, you can override the configuration defaults using environment variables.
+In remote rendering mode, you can specify them in a `.json` [configuration file](#configuration-file") or, for some of them, you can override the configuration defaults using environment variables.

 > Please note that not all settings are available using environment variables.
 If there is no example using environment variable below, it means that you need to update the configuration file.